 Hi, I’m Toby

-Wine, food, culture, art - these all float my boat, but they appear in my work not as lifestyle subjects but as social practices shaped by labour, risk, power and tradition.
+Subjects like wine, food, culture, and art, all float my boat.
+But in my work I examine them not simply as lifestyle choices but as social practices shaped by labour, risk, power and tradition.

 I was born in New Zealand and am now based in Amsterdam, having lived and worked in Australia, the UK, Brazil, and the USA, along the way.

-I write for international publications and my work has been recognised with major awards including the Katherine Mansfield Prize, The Landfall Essay Prize, the Sargeson Prize, and the JR Judges’ Prize for writing.
+I write for international publications and my work has been recognised with major awards including the Katherine Mansfield Prize, The Landfall Essay Prize, the Sargeson Commendation, and the JR Judges’ Prize.

-Alongside journalism, I have a background in publishing, bookselling, art galleries, social work and editorial work.
+Alongside journalism, I have a background in research and publishing, bookselling, museums and galleries, and editorial work.

 These experiences all continue to inform what I enjoy now - writing attentive to voice, embodiment, vivid detail, and the textures of lived experience.